Overview of upcoming events

 Open Synagogues Day

-In addition to live concerts, the program features a new exhibition by photographer Karel Cudlín and a lecture on Jewish vegetarian cuisine.
+In addition to live concerts, the program features a new exhibition, guided tours, or workshops on Jewish cuisine.
 For our younger visitors, we have prepared an interactive quest and theatrical performances.
-Admission to all synagogues is free throughout the day.
+Admission to all venues is free throughout the day.

 Cinema Yiddishland: Labzik Tales of a Clever Pup